denpamusic/PyPlumIO/docs/source/reading.rst

     RegData is device-specific.
 Each ecoMAX controller has different keys and their associated meanings.

-It's represented by a dictionary mapped with numerical keys.

-RegData can be accessed via the **regdata** property.
+Regulator data is represented by a dictionary mapped with numerical keys, and can be accessed via the **regdata** property.

 .. code-block:: python